gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 String story = novelCreator.createNovel("dragons and wizards", "infants", "fantasy");
 ```

-## Conditional Agents
+## Sample for Conditional Agents

 The following example shows how to create a workflow with conditional execution of agents.
+You may check the [Conditional Workflow](https://docs.langchain4j.dev/tutorials/agents#conditional-workflow) for complete samples description or check the runnable test at [TestConditionalAgents.java](/src/test/java/com/gl/langchain4j/easyworkflow/TestConditionalAgents.java)

 ```java
 ExpertRouterAgent expertRouterAgent = EasyWorkflow.builder(ExpertRouterAgent.class)